#1 New York Times Bestseller

 Da: ThriftBooks-Reno, Reno, NV, U.S.A.

 Hardcover.
-Condizione: Very Good.
+Condizione: Good.
 No Jacket.
-Missing dust jacket; May have limited writing in cover pages.
-Pages are unmarked. ~ ThriftBooks: Read More, Spend Less.
-Codice articolo G1501124021I4N01
+Pages can have notes/highlighting.
+Spine may show signs of wear. ~ ThriftBooks: Read More, Spend Less.
+Codice articolo G1501124021I3N00

 Hardcover.
 Condizione: Very Good.
 No Jacket.
 Former library book; May have limited writing in cover pages.
 Pages are unmarked. ~ ThriftBooks: Read More, Spend Less.
 Codice articolo G1501124021I4N10